xzel23/fx/README.md

 Issues
 ------

- - On macOS documents cannot be opened by double clicking unless the application is already running.
+ - On macOS documents cannot be opened by double-clicking unless the application is already running.
 Bug filed with review ID 9063702.